JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 Clearly `POWERSHELL|7.2` and `DOTNETCORE|7.0` are easy ones to identify but what about container images e.g., `DOCKER|jannemattila/webapp-myip:1.1.4`?

-It makes this topic more complex since many tools **report these in reactive manner and not proactively**.
+It makes this topic more complex since many tools **report these in a reactive manner and not proactively**.

 Let me quickly show what I mean by importing _super old_ a .NET 2.2.401 image to Azure Container Registry: